Coenicorn/varsity-winners/README.md

 boats from dutch college rowing clubs compete on the notorious Amsterdam-Rijnkanaal.
-I could not find a list of *people* who have won this race, as usually only the club who wins is recorded (because it's a team sport yadayada posh crap) and I wanted to know the rowers who won, so yeah, this is my attempt at that.
+I could not find a list of *people* who have won this race, as usually only the club who wins is recorded and I wanted to know the rowers who won, so yeah, this is my attempt at that.
 <br>
-The data is meant to be read programmatically, so don't get mad at me for that
+(also I know time team exists but now you know who won before time team was a thing) The data is meant to be read programmatically, so don't get mad at me for that

 ## Contributing